geneontology/geneontology.github.io/HOWTO.md

 ## Reference a page and open it in a new tab
 `[link description](http://wiki.geneontology.org/index.php/Introduction_to_Annotation){:target="_blank"}`

-As a geeneral rule of thumb, all internal pages should open in the same tab and all external pages we reference should open in a new tab
+As a general rule, all internal pages should open in the same tab and all external pages we reference should open in a new tab

 ## Integrate an external image
 `![link description](https://wallpaperstudio10.com/wallpaper-download-197580-1024x640.jpg)`